How to buy Corning Incorporated (GLW) shares in Australia

 Corning Incorporated (GLW) is a leading electronic components business with stocks listed in the US.
-It opened the day at US$40.23 after a previous close of US$40.15.
-During the day the price has varied from a low of USD40.02 to a high of USD40.975.
-The latest price was USD40.86 (25 minute delay).
+It opened the day at US$28.91 after a previous close of US$28.79.
+During the day the price has varied from a low of USD28.76 to a high of USD29.175.
+The latest price was USD29.16 (25 minute delay).
 Corning Incorporated is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Corning Incorporated

 - Search for Corning Incorporated.
 Find the share by name or ticker symbol: GLW.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Corning Incorporated.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?